Click on the staff member’s name below to find their bio and contact details.

 It is her responsibility to drive new business partnerships, leverage funding opportunities and source strategic collaborative arrangements with both public and private enterprises and government.

-Prior to her position at AMSI, Cate held a role at a tertiary education college in Sydney, where her efforts were focused both on developing further business and industry training.
+Prior to her position at APR.Intern, Cate held a role at a tertiary education college in Sydney, where her efforts were focused both on developing further business and industry training.

 Glen is the Deputy Program Manager for APR.Intern.
 Glen is responsible for the strategic direction and operational management of the APR.Intern program.
 His role provides high-level leadership, strategic development and implementation for the expansion of the APR.Intern program, whilst driving the number of placements across our member universities.